fhunleth/elixir_ale/README.md

 # Examples

-Elixir/ALE only supports simple uses of the GPIO, I2C, and SPI interfaces in Linux, but you can still do quite a bit.
+`elixir_ale` only supports simple uses of the GPIO, I2C, and SPI interfaces in Linux, but you can still do quite a bit.
 The following examples were tested on a Raspberry Pi that was connected to an [Erlang Embedded Demo Board](http://solderpad.com/omerk/erlhwdemo/).
 There's nothing special about